Saul Rubinek: Early life

-Rubinek was born in Föhrenwald, a displaced-persons camp in Allied-occupied Germany, in 1948.
+Rubinek was born in Föhrenwald, a displaced-persons camp in Allied-occupied Germany.
 His parents, Frania and Israel Rubinek, were both Yiddish-speaking Polish Jews who were hidden by Polish farmers for over two years during World War II.
 So Many Miracles, a book written by Rubinek and published by Penguin Canada in 1988, recounts his parents' experiences in Poland during the Holocaust.

-The family immigrated to Canada soon after Rubinek was born.
+The family emigrated to Canada soon after Rubinek was born.
 His family settled down in Canada's capital city, Ottawa.
 He spoke Yiddish, French and then learned heavily accented English, which caused him to be bullied when he was in school.
 In his youth, he attended Camp B'nai Brith, a Jewish summer overnight camp in Sainte-Agathe-des-Monts, Quebec.
 At the encouragement of his parents, Rubinek began taking acting lessons and joined the Ottawa Little Theatre in 1965.

 Career

 Rubinek began performing at the Stratford Festival in 1969.
 He contributed to the Toronto theatre scene, co-founding the Toronto Free Theatre (now the Canadian Stage Company) and working with Theatre Passe Muraille as an actor and producer.
 He began working in the United States in the 1970s, acting in Off-Broadway productions.
 In 1984, he won a Drama-Logue Award for Des McAnuff's La Jolla production of As You Like It.

 Early in his career, Rubinek gained the attention of Canadian audiences when he starred as detective Benny Cooperman in two TV films: The Suicide Murders (1985) and Murder Sees the Light (1986).
 These are based on the series of mystery novels by author Howard Engel set in the Niagara Region of Canada.
 Rubinek starred as Owen Hughes, the antagonist, in Obsessed (1987).
 In the 1987 Canadian film Taking Care, he played Carl, the husband of the main protagonist, played by his then spouse Kate Lynch.
 It was a medical drama based on the Toronto hospital baby deaths that was the foundation of the Susan Nelles false-conviction case.
 In another TV film, Liberace: Behind the Music (1988), he played Seymour Heller, the long-time friend and manager of Liberace.

-In 1982, he played Allan in the sex-themed romantic comedy Soup for One, directed and written by Jonathan Kaufer and produced by Marvin Worth.
+In 1982, Rubinek played Allan in the sex-themed romantic comedy Soup for One, directed and written by Jonathan Kaufer and produced by Marvin Worth.
 Rubinek appeared in: Taylor Hackford's Against All Odds (1984); Alan Alda's Sweet Liberty (1986) as director Bo Hodges; Oliver Stone's Wall Street (1987), as a lawyer; The Outside Chance of Maximilian Glick (1988), as a fun-loving rabbi; Brian De Palma's The Bonfire of the Vanities (1990), again as a lawyer; and in a lead part as a rabbi in The Quarrel (1991).
 He is noted for his performance in Clint Eastwood's Unforgiven (1992) as a pulp fiction writer.
 He had a notable role in Tony Scott's True Romance (1993) as Lee Donowitz, a pompous, cocaine-addicted film producer based on Joel Silver.